apache/mesos/docs/getting-started.md

 -  Mesos runs on Linux (64 Bit) and Mac OSX (64 Bit).

-### Ubuntu 12.04
+### Ubuntu

--  Following are the instructions for stock Ubuntu 12.04 64 Bit.
-If you are using a different OS please install the packages accordingly.

-        # Ensure apt-get is up to date.
+The following assumes a stock install of Ubuntu 14.04 LTS, to which you should add a current Java JDK (for example, OpenJDK):

+        # Update the packages
         $ sudo apt-get update

-        # Install build tools.
-        $ sudo apt-get install build-essential

-        # Install OpenJDK java.
-        $ sudo apt-get install openjdk-6-jdk

-        # Install devel python.
-        $ sudo apt-get install python-dev python-boto

-        # Install devel libcurl
-        $ sudo apt-get install libcurl4-nss-dev

-        # Install devel libsasl (***Only required for Mesos 0.14.0 or newer***).
-        $ sudo apt-get install libsasl2-dev

-        # Install Maven (***Only required for Mesos 0.18.1 or newer***).
-        $ sudo apt-get install maven

-        # Install devel libapr1 (***Only required for Mesos 0.21.0 or newer***)
-        $ sudo apt-get install libapr1-dev

-        # Install devel libsvn (***Only required for Mesos 0.21.0 or newer***)
+        # Installs the latest OpenJDK (***Only required if you don't already have a working JDK***)
-        $ sudo apt-get install libsvn-dev
+        $ sudo apt-get install -y openjdk-7-jdk

--  If you are building from git repository, you will need to additionally install the following packages.
+If you are building from git repository, you will need to additionally install the following packages:

-        # Install autotoconf and automake.
+        # Only necessary if building from git repository
-        $ sudo apt-get install autoconf
+        $ sudo apt-get install -y autoconf libtool

-        # Install libtool.
+The following are the necessary dependencies for `Mesos 0.22`:

-        $ sudo apt-get install libtool
+        $ sudo apt-get -y install build-essential python-dev python-boto \
+            libcurl4-nss-dev libsasl2-dev \
+            maven libapr1-dev libsvn-dev

+### Mac OSX (Yosemite)

+Before starting, you will need to install [XCode](https://developer.apple.com/xcode/) and the Command Line Tools via the AppStore.

+Use [homebrew](http://brew.sh/) to install the additional dependencies:

+        # If you don't already have `brew` installed
+        $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+        # Install libraries
+        brew install autoconf automake libtool subversion maven

+You may (optionally) also need [Python 3](https://www.python.org/downloads) as it's not installed by default on OSX.

 ### CentOS 6.5